 Well, that’s it.
 I hope you’ll use these tips to prepare for the upcoming sourcing shows!

-Two shows I’ll definitely be at Texworld USA and Apparel Sourcing USA (both happening at the Javits in NYC) from January 23rd to the 25th.
+Two shows I’ll definitely be at Texworld USA and Apparel Sourcing USA (both happening at the Javits in NYC) from July 17th– July 19th.
 Not just because they’re our sponsors, but because they’re two shows that offer a lot in terms of sourcing, education, and networking.

 I’ll be hosting three designer discussions on the show floor, covering:

-How to Shape Your Fashion Brand Personality to Connect with Your Customers + Build Your Business
+How to Create Your Brand Book to Build Awareness, Create Community, and Grow Your Business

 Best part?
 The show, seminars, and designer discussions are all free for industry pros.
 You can register here.